ethereum/remix-ide/docs/FAQ.md

 **Q:** Where is the info stored?
 Is the info shared with 3rd parties?

-**A:** All data collected through Matomo is stored on our own server.
+**A:** All data collected through Matomo is stored on our server.
 No data is given to third parties.

 We respect your privacy and do not collect nor store any personally identifiable information (PII).